Ramón Mercader: Assassination of Trotsky

-In 1938, whilst a student at the University of Paris (the Sorbonne), with the help of Mark Zborowski, Mercader befriended Sylvia Ageloff, a young intellectual from Brooklyn, New York, who also was a confidante of Trotsky in Paris.
+In 1938, whilst a student at the University of Paris (the Sorbonne), with the help of NKVD Agent Mark Zborowski, Mercader befriended Sylvia Ageloff, a young intellectual from Brooklyn, New York, who also was a confidante of Trotsky in Paris.
 As friend to Ageloff, Mercader assumed the identity of Jacques Mornard, the son of a Belgian diplomat.
 In 1939, a man from the Bureau of the Fourth International communicated with Mercader; and the student Ageloff had returned to Brooklyn in September 1939, where Mercader joined her under the assumed Canadian identity of Frank Jacson, facilitated by and with the passport of Tony Babich, a Canadian volunteer soldier in the Spanish Republican Army killed in battle.
 To assuage her suspicions about his true identity, Mercader told Ageloff that he had bought a false identity in order to avoid military service.

 In October 1939, Mercader moved to Mexico City and persuaded Ageloff to join him there.
 Leon Trotsky was living with his family in Coyoacán, then a village on the southern fringes of Mexico City.
 He was exiled from the Soviet Union after losing the power struggle against Stalin's rise to power.